 “You can’t connect the dots looking forward; you can only connect them looking backward.
 So you have to trust that the dots will somehow connect in your future.” https://youtu.be/UF8uR6Z6KLc?t=212

 9. Distinguish Yourself from Your Mentor.
 My project is focused on DNA repeats, which is different than my advisor’s interest, @SnyderShot, so I was fine here.
 But this is important, and you need to take it seriously.
 Your advisor’s letter of recommendation MUST mention that you can take this research with you.

 10. Buy this Book.
-I refer to this book as the Bible.
 Crystal Botham, director of the Grantwriting Academy at Stanford @SUGrantWriting, first recommended it to me (and many others!).
-Lots of nuts and bolts advice on how to structure your grant. http://www.grantcentral.com/workbooks/national-institutes-of-health/
+Lots of nuts and bolts advice on how to structure your grant.

-It is formatted for NIH.
+It is formatted for R01 applications to the NIH.
 When I saw the price ($90), I thought it was steep, but I trusted Crystal.
 After having used this book for a couple of years, I now think it’s worth much more.